hunters-ai/trainer/exercise_2/README.md

 ```

 Please write down all of your considerations in comments - why you chose certain paths.
-Be careful not to hit "out of memory" exceptions in production!

 ### How to run